barteks79/react-quiz-app/README.md

 **1. Install** Node.js AND npm OR yarn

-**2. Clone respository:** git clone https://github.com/barteks79/react-quiz-app
+**2. Clone respository:** Install git and use: git clone https://github.com/barteks79/react-quiz-app

 **3. Use:** cd react-quiz-app